-Comp onent Description - and - Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
-NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small externa device. - and - Connects a display device that has a USB Type-C connector, providing DisplayPortTM output.
-(3) Vent Enables airflow to cool internal components.
-NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
-It is normal for the internal fan to cycle on and off during routine operation.
-(4) 0 Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Com ponent Description (1) Security cable slot Attaches an optional security cable to the computer.
+NOTE: The security cable is designed to act as a deterrent, but it might not prevent the computer from being mishandled or stolen.
+(2) ss∕↔ USB SuperSpeed 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
+(3) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices .
 To access this guide: Select the Search icon in the taskbar, type HP Documentation in the search box, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
+(4) ۷l১ Power light On: The computer is on.
+0 Blinking: (select products only): The computer is in the Sleep state, a power-saving state.
+The computer shuts off power to the display and other unnecessary components.
+Off: Depending on your computer model, the computer is off, in Hibernation, or in Sleep.
+Hibernation is the power-saving state that uses the least amount of power.